containernetworking/cni.dev/content/plugins/ipam/dhcp.md

 If given `-pidfile <path>` arguments after 'daemon', the dhcp plugin will write its PID to the given file.
-If given `-hostprefix <prefix>` arguments after 'daemon', the dhcp plugin will use this prefix for netns as `<prefix>/<original netns>`.
-It could be used in case of running dhcp daemon as container.

 Alternatively, you can use systemd socket activation protocol.
 Be sure that the .socket file uses /run/cni/dhcp.sock as the socket path.